What’s been on the list of obsessions with your kids lately?

 On my playlist, my obsession with history podcasts continues.
 Three great podcasts I’ve been enjoying listening to in the mornings include:

 HISTORY IN THE BIBLE PODCAST – presented in a totally non-religious context.
-I found this episode on The Names of God which sheds some light on how the various names of the God in Jewish and Christian canons might actually represent various ancient gods of other surrounding nations and tribes which are eventually incorporated and assimilated into the Jewish religion.
+I found this episode on The Names of God which sheds some light on how the different names of the God in Jewish and Christian canons might actually represent various ancient gods of other surrounding nations and tribes which were eventually incorporated and assimilated into the Jewish religion.

 Happy reading and listening!